 - Behaviour Assessment Management Service (BAMS)

-Provides assessment, intervention, management strategies and care co-ordination for people with moderate to very severe and persistent Behaviourial and Psychological Symptoms of Dementia (BPSD) and/or Mental Illness (BPS-MI).
-Referral Criteria is any person who displays BPSD and/or BPS-MI in the moderate to very severe and persistent range.
+Provides assessment, intervention, management strategies and care co-ordination for people with moderate to very severe and persistent Behavioural and Psychological Symptoms of Dementia (BPSD) and/or Mental Illness (BPS-MI).
+Referral Criteria is any person currently accessing Northern Sydney Local Health District (NSLHD) facility who displays BPSD and/or BPS-MI in the moderate to very severe and persistent range.
 Generally over 65 years or under 65 years when it can be demonstrated that the person has significant functional disabilities of old age.
 People of Aboriginal and Torres Strait Islander cultural background over 55 years.